dduan/duan.ca/_posts/2017-05-22-build-in-swift-compatibility-mode.md

-   Improvement to the language or compiler usually means some of these warnings tell you problems in your code that has been ignored by the compiler previous.
+   Improvement to the language or compiler usually means some of these warnings tell you problems in your code that has been ignored by the compiler previously.
 Fix them today!

    The project should compile successfully in compatibility mode (despite warnings).
 This where you can stop reading.
 Go celebrate with your